mcooper7649/blog_nextjs/posts/mui-styled-components.md

 ---
-title: Material-UI Styled Components Implementation
+title: Material-UI Styled Components Implementation with JSS
-excerpt: Material-UI, a popular React UI framework, implementation of styled components.
+excerpt: Material-UI, a popular React UI framework and using the makeStyle option hook for styled components.
 image: mui-main1.png
 isFeatured: true
 date: '2022-06-10'